 Please note: Scottish records are available at FindMyPast besides records for England and Wales.

 Do I Recommend FindMyPast?

 Because FindMyPast has such a large collection of records at its disposal I have been fortunate enough to find so much information about my family tree.

 It has been one of my go to sites for my genealogy research.

 And even if I couldn’t find what I was looking for I didn’t give up hope.
 That is because new records are being added every week, so if I didn’t find something then I could always come back later.

 There were so many records about my ancestors that I could find that this really wasn’t a problem for me.

 But it does help if you have quite a bit of information at the ready before you go finding your ancestors records.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post giving you my FindMyPast review.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful to others then please share with friends and family using the social media buttons below.